IBM/ansible-role-infosvr/README.md

 # ansible-role-infosvr

-Ansible role for automating the deployment of an IBM InfoSphere Information Server environment, including:
+Ansible role for automating the deployment of an IBM InfoSphere Information Server environment, both versions 11.5 and 11.7, including:

 - the repository (database) tier
 - domain (services) tier
 - engine tier
+- unified governance ("Enterprise Search") tier (v11.7 only)

 and the following modules of Enterprise Edition, which can be disabled through the variables described below (eg. if not entitled to use them or you do not want to install / configure them):